Neurodiagnostic Technologist Schools

 Labouré College offers one of the few online NDT programs and is at the cutting edge of professional distance education.
 This 12-month program prepares students to perform a variety of procedures, including electroencephalograms (EEG), evoked potentials (EP), polysomnograms (PSG), nerve conduction monitoring (NCM), and more.

-Additionally, this CAAHEP-accredited program gives students the independence to find their own clinical facilities, where they are expected to complete at least 16 hours per week of supervised work for the duration of the program.
-These placements can be secured with the assistance of a program coordinator.
+Additionally, this CAAHEP-accredited program gives students the independence to find their own clinical facilities.
+They are expected to complete at least 16 hours per week of supervised work for the duration of the program.
+A program coordinator can assist with securing these placements.

 • Location: Milton, MA